usmanes70/usmanes70/README.md

 # About me :man_student:

-> I am Post-Graduate of Electronics Sytem Engineering
+> I have done my bachelors and masters in Electronics Engineering

-> I am Passionate about learning Data Science and Machine Learning
+> I am Passionate about learning Data Science, Machine Learning and Computer Vision.

 > I enjoy learning data science from dataquest platform.